swup/docs/src/docs/other/common-issues.md

 # Common Issues

+This is a compilation of challenges and possible solutions when integrating or extending swup.

-## Overusing the `transition-*` class
+## Overused `transition-*` classes

-Swup waits for any element with a `transition-[something]` class to finish the transition.
-While there is an unlimited number of elements that can have this class, only one is actually required.
-People tend to use a class with a format of `transition-[something]` on any element that is animating, which is not necessary and often leads to bugs.
-For example, misspelled class name would lead to styles not being defined for that element (see issue above).
+Swup will wait for any element with a `transition-*` class to finish transitioning.
+While there is an unlimited number of elements that can have this class, only one is actually required for swup to get its timing right.
+Using it on all animated elements is not required and often leads to bugs.

-It is recommended to use one element with class with a format `transition-[something]` to set a transition duration for swup and make any other transition happen independently.
+It is recommended to use one element with a `transition-*` class to set the page transition duration and make any other transition happen independently.
+As long as all transitions share the same duration, the should be no issues with this approach.

 ```css
 .fade {